 Preservice Professional Experiences

 The term ‘Professional Experience’ refers to preservice teachers’ practical work in the field as part of the University program.
 It is the core of all preservice teacher education courses.
-Productive professional learning for preservice teachers occurs when the University is able to work collaboratively with placement environments and their staff to ensure quality practical learning components for preservice teachers in all the faculty's programs.
+Productive professional learning for preservice teachers occurs when the University is able to work collaboratively with placement environments and their staff to ensure quality practical learning components for preservice teachers in all the school's programs.

 Professional experience is designed to both integrate with and augment University coursework as well as provide preservice teachers with opportunities to develop their professional skills and understandings in teaching environments.
 It is undoubtedly a most significant aspect of teacher education because it provides the major opportunity for preservice teachers to draw together the more theoretical aspects of their learning with those aspects that are more explicitly orientated towards the professional practice of the teacher.
-The broad purpose of the professional experience components of the faculty programs is to provide opportunities for preservice teachers to:
+The broad purpose of the professional experience components of the school programs is to provide opportunities for preservice teachers to:

 - broaden their experience, understanding and appreciation of the realities of schooling and of the nature, needs and capacities of young people